 Four Points by Sheraton 22 Woodfin St., Downtown Asheville, 828-253-1851 or 866-716-8133, www.fourpointsashevilledowntown.com; Hotel, Moderate

 Across the street from the Renaissance Hotel at the north edge of Downtown, this 150-room Four Points by Sheraton property might be an option for you if you want to be within hiking distance of most Downtown attractions.
 That is, if you are willing accept dated decor, some down-at-the-heels hallways and other spaces and lack of first-class amenities such as an indoor pool.
-Moderately priced most times of year, a few high-season weekends are in the Expensive range and occasionally weekday rates are in the Inexpensive range.
-Just keep your expectations in check.
+Moderate priced most times of year, a few high-season weekends are in the Expensive range and occasionally weekday rates are in the Inexpensive range.

 Haywood Park Hotel 1 Battery Park Ave., Downtown Asheville, 828-252-2522, www.haywoodpark.com; Hotel, Expensive to Very Expensive

 The location of this boutique, 33-suite, four-story hotel can’t be beat.
 It’s central near many restaurants, galleries and the Grove Arcade.
 Formerly the site of Ivey’s and Bon Marché department stores, the hotel references that with canned elevator announcements like “Third Floor, Children’s Department.”